 - Sturdy, well designed, well built, and practical.

 - Good carrying pouch.

-- Plastic hinge of the holder may break off after prolonged use.
+- The plastic hinge of the holder may break off after prolonged use.
 Build quality is suspect.

-- Mic may suddenly stop working after some time (usually a few months).
+- The mic may suddenly stop working after some time (usually a few months).

 - Customer support shoddy.

 - The mic may short out, have static issues, or fail to be recognized by your computer.

 - The mic may sound garbled, or unclear, and not articulate.
 Static, etc.